Frequently Asked Questions

 Is a stipend provided during the program?

-Yes, all selected and eligible students will receive a stipend during their participation.
-Summer stipends are set at $3000 for high school students to $4300 for undergraduate students, as defined by the program granting agencies.
-Once a student is selected, stipend details will be sent by email, and students will have the opportunity to review the program offer prior to final acceptance.
+Yes, all eligible students will receive a stipend for their completion of the program.
+Summer stipends are set at $3000 for high school students to $4300 for undergraduate students as defined by the program granting agencies.
+Selected students will receive stipend details by email and have the opportunity to review the program offer prior to final acceptance.

 Is housing provided during the program?